yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/log_correlation.md

    :::

-2. Add the following code in `app.py` file to set the log configuration.
+2. Add the following code in the `app.py` file to set the log configuration.

    i.
 Follow the below-mentioned code, if the logs are printed on the standard console.